silpo-tech/TraceBundle/README.md

 ### HTTP Requests

 The bundle automatically:
-1. Extracts trace ID from incoming request headers (`X-Request-Id` by default)
+1. Extracts trace ID from incoming request headers (`X-Some-Id` by default)
 2. Generates a new UUID if no trace ID is present
 3. Adds the trace ID to response headers
 4. Propagates trace ID to outgoing HTTP requests via Guzzle middleware